- U.S. Supreme Court

 - B.A., magna cum laude, Economics, State University of New York at Albany, 1977

 Cliff works at the intersection of law, government and politics.
 With his extensive litigation and appellate experience, as well as his fluency with the governmental and regulatory process, Cliff provides businesses, developers and organizations with a sophisticated, problem-solving approach to address issues involving land use, construction and real estate development, environmental regulation, public contracting and permitting, administrative law and commercial matters.
-Cliff chairs the Firm’s Public Affairs and Appellate Law practices and is a member of its Litigation and Real Estate sections.
+Cliff chairs the Firm’s Public Sector and Regulatory Practices Group and its Appellate Law Group and is a member of its Litigation and Real Estate sections.

 A skilled courtroom advocate with nearly 100 appeals before the Pennsylvania Commonwealth, Superior and Supreme Courts, Cliff’s outstanding track record of success before the Pennsylvania courts includes landmark decisions in election and redistricting law; collective bargaining and home rule authority; statewide environmental regulation in the context of local zoning authority; the constitutionality of the medical marijuana program; the application of the state’s program to right-size fiscally distressed communities; the authority of the Public Utility Commission to modify independent power contracts; and the tax status of colleges and universities.
 This experience — and his well-earned credibility and reputation with opposing counsel, judges, governmental officials and regulatory agencies — enhances Cliff’s ability to negotiate and resolve matters, often avoiding the need to engage in litigation.